 It is most likely a party where you will have guests of all ages because this one is for the parents.
 You can have a mix of activities for children as well as parents.

 Bubbles Every kid loves bubbles.
 Get a bubble maker machine or get the older kids to blow the bubbles with wands.
 Superfun!

 Sensory Activities Create sensory bags or boxes with things like rice, leaves, small pebbles, sand, cotton balls pasta and lots more.
 Click here to see.

 Dance party This one is simple, just put on some lilting music (think kiddie songs and rhymes) and let the little ones have a blast.

 Cardboard Boxes Aren’t we always saying that the kids are not interested in the toys but in the boxes that they came in.
 So give them a few cardboard boxes, big and small to explore.
-Keep paint, crayons, stickers etc on hand to let them decorate the boxes.
+Keep paint, crayons, stickers etc at hand to let them decorate the boxes.

 Storytime Make a circle and have the adults or older children read out some classics to the kids.
-Here are some books that are loved by one-year-olds.
+Here are some books that are loved by one year olds.